 My mama, who couldn’t afford birthday gifts so she made quilts out of blue jeans.

 Katherine, the elderly widow who kisses a photograph of her late husband goodnight.

 Beauty is the cashier at Tom Thumb, missing teeth, who calls me “sweetie” even though she’s half my age.

 It is the high-school girl who suffered third-degree burns in a car wreck.
 Who laid in a coma for a month.
 Who just attended prom with her brother.

-Listen, I don’t have a credential to my hillbilly name, and you have no reason to trust anything I say.
+Listen, I don’t have the qualifications to give you reason to trust anything I say.
 But I don’t believe beauty is in bikinis, expensive makeup, or high-fashion.

 Neither do I believe pretty has anything to do with bathroom scales, waist-sizes, or the word “skinny.”

 And while I don’t have an itemized list of things I know to be true, I can tell you two things I know:

 A woman is a hell of a lot more than a body.

 And little Mallory Slayton isn’t fat.